-Up until this episode, I have been so focused on the change in the cast that I hardly noticed the extreme change in style that seemed to happen over the summer vacation.
+Up until this episode, I have been so focused on the change in the cast that I hardly noticed the extreme shift in style that seemed to happen over the summer vacation.
 I would have noticed this a lot quicker if I wasn't so preoccupied with getting to know the new faces and names and I had no prior reference to compare their style but after two female hosts in a row hit the stage with that horrible '80s curl and commercialized disco attire solidified the change in decades.

-Not only is there a distinct evolution of fashion going on during this season, you can see the '80s influence enter the cinematic style of the show where everything seems streamlined and efficient over the more artistic look of previous episodes.
+Not only is there a distinct evolution of fashion going on during this season, but you can also see the '80s influence enter the cinematic style of the show where everything seems streamlined and efficient over the more artistic look of previous episodes.
 Where the original cast felt like it was lit with a hybrid style of stage, television, and cinema, a majority of these new sketches feel like they were simply lit to make it shootable from every angle.

-Though these fashion and lighting trends from the time don't really detract from the quality of the content I'm sure they have to create a subconscious hurdle.
+Though these fashion and lighting trends from the time don't really detract from the quality of the content, I'm sure they have to create a subconscious hurdle.
 It kind of, after the fact, reminds me of the first time that I saw my first prime time show that was market toward a millennial audience.
-I can't remember what the show was but I do remember liking less that I might have if I was only able to look past this style that I didn't agree with.
+I can't remember what the show was, but I do remember liking less that I might have if I was only able to look past this style that I didn't agree with.

 Lighting and fashion aside, this was a pretty good episode.
 I've always been a fan of Jamie Lee Curtis and find her to be a talented actress who can pull off both comedic and serious roles.
-Holy crap, I just looked her up to see what movie she might have been promoting as they didn't seem to openly announce they hosting duties as a marketing tool back then, at least they weren't a blatant about it.
-Anyways, I looked her up and she had eight projects between 1980 and '82 but I'm guessing she was there for Halloween II.
+Holy crap, I just looked her up to see what movie she might have been promoting as they didn't seem to openly announce they hosting duties as a marketing tool back then, at least they weren't blatant about it.
+Anyways, I looked her up, and she had eight projects between 1980 and '82, but I'm guessing she was there for Halloween II.

 Alright, enough with my thoughts, it's time to move on to share what I saw, so with that, I give you...